Git-Lecture-2025/Assignment-2025/writeup/bandit.md

 Here we have a bunch of files with special characters at the beginning so we need a script that will cat all the files.
 We use `sed` to append `./` before each file name which we get from the output of the ls command and run cat command on those filenames.
+Then we use the `for loop` to loop through each of the file name cad `cat` it.

 ## Level 5 -> 6